simbamangu/ZoteroForCIMU/README.md

 2. Store copy of file.
 3. Connect in Chrome / Firefox and add new references.
 4. Best practices: saving web page clips, getting full references,

+## TAWIRI shared library

+There is a shared library of references and reports which can be joined and documents downloaded.